isha21/pong/README.md

 z: down
 moves with player 1 this increases the level of difficulty

-Balls: the game starts out with 3 yellow balls press g and a 4th green ball will appear
+Balls: the game starts out with 2 yellow balls
+After a player reaches a score of 10 a new green ball will appear press the g key and another green ball will appear